 We also tried their in-room massage and found the service to be really enjoyable and relaxing.
 The masseuse used the traditional hilot style.

 The staff also kindly arranged for us to get a scooter.
 But too bad they gave me a helmet with a broken strap.
 And they said they can’t replace it with another one.

 If you don’t want to do a packaged tour and rent your own van to go around Bohol, I recommend that you rent your own scooter or motorbike to go around.
 It has proven really useful for us.

 Too bad we didn’t get a chance to try the outdoor swimming pool.
 All the time we were there I’ve never seen it empty except once.
 There was always a few guests swimming or lounging around.

 Another recommended activity that we also didn’t get to try was the Firefly Watching.
 You can book from the reception as this activity starts at a specific time.

-Other water activities include boat rental, kayaking, and Stand Up water paddling.
+Other water activities include boat rental, kayaking, and.

 Proximity to other Bohol attractions: